MacroUniverse/StarCitizen-Astrology/README.md

 * Camera view angle: 90° (screen width)

 ## Todo
+* View angle from inside and outside of the ship looks slightly different!
+Figure out the exact angle for each.
 * get super high resolution 2D maps of all planets, this will be amazing